The Ultimate Guide To Menopause

 If you experience any of the above symptoms that are more than mild, I recommend taking steps or seeking help with balancing your hormones naturally.

 By balancing your hormones naturally, not only can you get symptomatic relief, you can experience better health and healthier aging.

 The most urgent symptoms women experience during peri-menopause is usually:

 Heavy menstrual bleeding.
 Bleeding can be heavier, last for longer, you can have bleeding between periods, and your periods can happen much closer together.

-Heavier and irregular menstrual bleeding is normal during perimenopause, but be sure to be monitored by a medical professional if your bleeding becomes too heavy or lasts for too long or both, as some women can become weak due to blood loss.
+Heavier and irregular menstrual bleeding are normal during peri-menopause, but be sure to be monitored by a medical professional if your bleeding becomes too heavy or lasts for too long or both, as some women can become weak due to blood loss.